LizzGarleb/holbertonschool-low_level_programming/README.md

     function: is a block of code which only runs when it is called. nested loops: It allows the looping of statements inside another loops.
 4. Makefiles = sets a set of rules to determine which part of the program need to be recompile, and issues command to recompile them.
 Makefiles is a way of automating software building procedure and other complex task with dependencies.
+5. Pointers, Arrays & Strings
+     Pointers: is a variable whose value is the address of another variable.
+     Arrays: is a kind of data structure that can store a fixed-size sequential collection of elements of the same type.
+     Strings: are arrays of character terminated by a null character.

 ### Resources:
 This resources are from the folder hello world: